remacs/remacs/README.md

 ### Running tests

+Run elisp and Rust tests in toplevel directory.
+If run in a subdirectory, only run the tests in that directory.

-* make check
+* `make check`
   Run all tests as defined in the directory.
 Expensive tests are suppressed.
 The result of the tests for <filename>.el is stored in
   <filename>.log.

-* make check-maybe
+* `make check-maybe`
-  Like "make check", but run only the tests for files which have unresolved prerequisites.
+  Like "make check", but run only the tests for files that have been modified since the last build.

 ## Design Goals